Lapin0t/phd-manuscript/main/02_games.typ

 their respective states, which is preserved by the transition functions.
 Two automata are then said to be _bisimilar_ when one can exhibit a bisimulation relation between them.
-Another way to phrase this is that two automata are bisimilar whenever they are related by the greatest bisimulation relation, the _bisimilarity_, yielding again a coinductive notion.
+Another way to phrase this is that two automata are bisimilar whenever they are related by the greatest bisimulation relation, _bisimilarity_, again a coinductive notion.
 As our strategies feature _silent moves_ (the #itree.tauF nodes of the action functor), we will need to consider two variants, _strong_ and _weak_ bisimilarity.
 Strong bisimilarity requires that both strategy trees match at each step, fully synchronized.
-Weak bisimilarity on the other hand, allows both strategies to differ by a finite amount of #itree.tauF nodes in between any two synchronization points.
+Weak bisimilarity, on the other hand, allows both strategies to differ by a finite amount of #itree.tauF nodes in between any two synchronization points.

 Before translating these ideas into type theory, we will need a bit of